sailorworks/shopify-agent/README.md

 > **Data-driven product research powered by Composio, Jungle Scout, and Semrush**

 An AI-powered competitive analysis agent that transforms your Shopify store into a strategic research hub.
-Validate product demand, discover real competitors, and get actionable traffic insights, all from a single interface.
+Validate product demand, discover real competitors, and get actionable traffic insights — all through a conversational chat interface.

 ---